Capital punishment in Belarus: Republic of Belarus

-Upon gaining independence, Belarus began to limit the use of the death penalty.
-In 1993, the list of capital crimes was reduced eliminating economic crimes from being punishable by death.
-Exemptions from the death penalty were introduced for women by 1994, followed by individuals over the age of 65 in 2001.
+After becoming independent, Belarus began to limit the use of the death penalty.
+In 1993, the list of capital crimes was reduced by eliminating economic crimes.
+Exemptions from the death penalty were introduced for women by 1994, followed by individuals over 65 in 2001.
 In 1997, life imprisonment was introduced as an alternative form of punishment.
-However, a Presidential decree in the same year expanded the list of capital offenses to include terrorism.
+However, a presidential decree in the same year expanded the list of capital offenses to include terrorism.

-A new criminal code adopted in 1999 significantly reduced the number of capital crimes from 29 to 14.

-in October 2005, the Parliament adopted an amendment to the Criminal Code declaring that the continued use of the death penalty was on a temporary basis only.
+A new criminal code adopted in 1999 reduced the number of capital crimes from 29 to 14.
+In October 2005, the parliament adopted an amendment to the Criminal Code declaring that the use of the death penalty was on a temporary basis only.

-Lukashenko put forth the idea of another death penalty referendum in 2021, however, it was not subsequently carried out.

-On December 7, 2022, Belarusian lawmakers approved a bill that punishes high treason among officials and military personnel with the death penalty.
-President Alexander Lukashenko signed this bill into law on March 9, 2023.
+Lukashenko put forth the idea of another death penalty referendum in 2021.
+In December 2022, the parliament passed legislation that punishes high treason among officials and military personnel with the death penalty.
+Lukashenko signed this bill into law in March 2023.